 - Dorsal root ganglion (DRG) stimulation: The DRG is a cluster of nerve cells that communicates with the nervous system, and it sits just outside the spinal canal between two discs in the back.
 It guides information from the arms and legs through the spinal cord and into the brain.
 Stimulating these nerves can help to block pain signals being sent to the brain, which provides relief for the patient.

 - Surgery: If all other treatment options have failed, your specialist may recommend partial coccygectomy, where some of the tailbone is removed, or total coccygectomy to remove the entire coccyx.
 Most people find this greatly improves their painful symptoms, though others still experience coccydynia symptoms.

 Most people who develop coccydynia make a complete recovery after being treated with conservative measures.
 However, if you require surgery, although your symptoms should improve considerably, full recovery could take several months or even a year.

 If you’re struggling with tail bone pain and you think that coccydynia may be the cause, don’t try to manage your chronic symptoms on your own.
-Contact Spine Institute of North America and make an appointment today.
+Contact Spine INA and make an appointment today.